Top 5 Running Shoes for Overpronation: Reviews & Tips for 2019

 Really these shoes fit like a glove and are a good choice for anyone seeking the top running shoes for overpronators on the market today.
 They're available in a ton of color choices too, which is always a nice thing.

-Mizuno Wave Paradox: Running shoes suitable for severe overpronation
+4) Mizuno Wave Paradox: Good running shoes suitable for severe overpronation

 The Wave Paradox series by Mizuno is a nice example of how a control running shoe can still be comfortable and attractive.

 The main difference is in the midsole and heel, which include shock absorbing technology and responsive polymer construction that work to respond to the motion of your foot.
 Their SmoothRideTM system is meant to reduce excessive motion through your stride and make the transition from heel to toe a lot more stable.

 Despite the fact that this shoe is a bit beefier than some of the products shown earlier, it is not actually that much heavier, and a fun and durable running shoe for moderate to severe overpronators that will make most runners very happy.
 It's available in men and women's sizes.